JeffersonHidalgo/Readme-Doc2/README.md

 <br>

 <h4>
-Well, starting with the description of the app, we have a Pomodoro application with three different options, which is the Pomodoro working time, a short break, which is a small time of 5 minutes to take a break within the Pomodoro time, which is 25 minutes, and we have the long break, which is the longest time of 15 minutes.
+Well, starting with the description of the app, we have a Flash Cards different options, which is the Pomodoro working time, a short break, which is a small time of 5 minutes to take a break within the Pomodoro time, which is 25 minutes, and we have the long break, which is the longest time of 15 minutes.
 <br><br>
 Well, for the project we used JavaScript.
 We also used components like Header and timer programmatically to make the clock theme and buttons work.
-We also imported Todo from React-Native in most of the functions of the application.
+We also imported Todo from React-Native in most of the functions of the application and Using FIREBASE

 <br><br>
 <br><br><br>